albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 <<If we don't get the support's response.
 Ask Gloria>>

-1. Test all the models and check the TopK- Accuracy
+1. Test all the models and check the TopK- Accuracy [Done]

 2. Avoid the down sampling layer 3 (Do a new branch?)
 ------- enough for today -> extras -------